DamianChodorek/renshi-redux/README.md

 #### The code

 Android components extend Renshi base classes so you can add plugins to them.
-I recommend to share one store in one context, so for example fragments should use theirs Activity store.
-Currently Renshi supports base classes for: Activity, Fragment, DialogFragment.
+I recommend to share one store per context, so for example fragments should use theirs `Activity` store.
+Currently Renshi supports base classes for: `Activity`, `Fragment`, `DialogFragment`.
 ```kotlin
 class MakeApiCallFragment : BaseFragment() {